miguelpalma/salt-test/README.md

 ## Install a development/test environment

+1. Clone this repository **with the recursive flag** (`git clone --recursive …`) so that submodules in directory `formulas` are also cloned.

-1. Start a virtual environment en SSH into it (next items will assume you are logged into this box).
+2. Start a virtual environment en SSH into it (next items will assume you are logged into this box).
     This Git repository contains a `Vagrantfile` that you can use by installing vagrant and then
     running:

     ```
-    # Downloads a image from Vagrant servers (or the one you like: https://vagrantcloud.com/discover/featured)
+    # Downloads a image from Vagrant servers (or the one you like: https://vagrantcloud.com/discover/featured
+    # event though we will refer to a Fedora 20 base image in the rest of this document)
     vagrant box add chef/fedora-20
     vagrant up
     vagrant ssh